Welcome to the Rhodes Family

 Are you interested in volunteering for Rhodes College?
 Visit our Volunteer Form to see the available options!

 Open Rhodes Summer Orientation

 We plan a lot of activities for the week between when your student arrives to campus and when classes begin.
 These activities and events help students understand the values of Rhodes College and acclimate to the campus.
-Move-in Day for the Class of 2023 is scheduled for Thursday, August 20, beginning at 9:00 a.m.
+Move-in Day for the Class of 2024 is scheduled for Thursday, August 20, beginning at 9:00 a.m.

 Family Weekend provides an opportunity for parents and families of Rhodes College Students to participate in the life of campus and reconnect with their student.
 The event takes place September 25-26, 2020.
 A schedule of events will be posted on the Alumni and Development events page closer to the date.